helm/monocular/README.md

 includes in-cluster features and can still be installed and used until your team has migrated to another tool.

+## Happy helming in China

+If you are in China, there are some problems to use Helm Hub (e.g. gcr.io, googleapis.com etc), you can use this mirror hub at https://developer.aliyun.com/hub.

 ## Roadmap

 The [Monocular roadmap is currently located in the wiki](https://github.com/helm/monocular/wiki/Roadmap).